cermegno/powerstore-api-emulator/README.md

  - Sample playbooks in the Ansible folder.
 The playbooks successfully behave idempotently like the real array.
 As playbooks run you can see all the different API calls the Ansible modules perform in order to ensure idempotency

 ## Requirements
-It has been developed with Python 3.9.2.
-It has also been tested with Python 3.6.8 Python package requirements are mostly Flask and PyOpenSSL.
-You can install the specific versions with the attached requirements.txt
+The code has been developed with Python 3.9.2.
+It has also been tested with Python 3.6.8

+Python package requirements are mostly Flask and PyOpenSSL.
+You can install the specific versions with the included requirements.txt

+The Ansible playbooks have been tested with Ansible version 2.9.9 and version 1.1 of the PowerStore Ansible modules

 ## Known limitations
 - Only a single field will be used for matching